 • Existing & future portfolios of payment innovations for the EU market.

 The study consists of two parts:

 1. An institutional Survey, in which respondents are banks and other payment services providers in the EEA.
 All the information gathered in the excel questionnaire will cover the whole institution.
 Filling out the excel file should be done as a teamwork exercise.

 2. An experts Survey, in which respondents are experts from the payment services market in the EEA.
-All the information gathered in the excel questionnaire will cover the opinion of individual experts.
+All the information gathered in the online questionnaire will cover the opinion of individual experts.

 Additionally, the research project also consists of a consumer survey covering 21 countries.
 This approach will provide insights for the future of the payment market from both the institutions’ and consumers’ perspectives.

 Experts are recruited for the survey based on their experience and competences:

 1. Individuals working for banks, payment providers and other financial institutions, payment sector associations and working groups, as well as IT & consultancy companies specialising in payment solutions.

 2. Each of the entities participating in the institutional study can appoint a maximum of three staff members to fill in the expert survey.
 These should be personnel working in different areas.